 10 Steps to writing a good laboratory report

-See below for a detailed explanation of the Sections of a psychology Laboratory report and Psychology Laboratory Report Pre-submission checklist.
+See below for a detailed explanation of the Sections of a laboratory report and a pre-submission checklist.

 A Research Proposal is written to explain why and propose how research will be done into a chosen topic.
 The proposal helps clarify what should be happening as the research is carried out.
 It demonstrates that you know what you are planning to do because the research question has been identified and justified.
-It shows you know how you plan to answer that research question.
+It shows you know how you plan to answer that research question.8 Steps to writing a research proposal

 See below for a detailed explanation of the Sections of a Psychology Research Proposal and Psychology Research Proposal Pre-submission checklist.